-The applicant did not submit any new nonclinical studies to support the requested extension of the indication, which is acceptable.
-Based on the ERA, the extension of the indication will not be associated with an increased risk for the environment.
-From the nonclinical point of view, there are no objections to the approval of the proposed new indication.
+The applicant did not submit new nonclinical studies to support the requested extension of the indication.
+This was considered acceptable since there are no changes with regard to posology or method of administration.

+Based on the ERA, the extension of the indication will not be associated with a significant risk for the environment.

+From the nonclinical point of view, there are no objections to approval of the proposed extension of indication.